icenando/Italian_Consulate/README.markdown

    ```
    mkdir italian_consulate && cd italian_consulate
    ```
 2. Create a virtual environment for the app to run.
 I chose to name mine '.italian_consulate'.
-The dot in front of the name makes the virtual environment isolated from the rest of the system (also makes it an invisible):
+The dot in front of the name makes the virtual environment isolated from the rest of the system (also makes it invisible):

    ```
    python3 -m venv .italian_consulate